mschiffn/f_number/README.md

 - coherent plane-wave compounding [[2]](#MontaldoITUFFC2009), or
 - synthetic aperture imaging [[3]](#JensenUlt2006).

-The F-number, for a uniform linear array, equals the quotient of the focal length and the width of
+The F-number, for
+a uniform linear transducer array, equals the quotient of the focal length and the width of